Best Foosball Balls

 Official Tornado Dynamo

 Foosballs come in different types, sizes, weights, designs and materials.
 So, it is important that you have some basic knowledge of them which will help you to choose the right ball—the one that best suits your requirements.
+If you’re new and have no idea what to buy, the best choice for you would be the most common types of balls.

 Apart from their visual design, there is little to recommend these balls.
 These balls are of the cheaper variety and come with less expensive tables.
-The balls visually replicate the look of the traditional soccer balls with grooves and a printed pattern (hence the name).
+The traditional foosballs visually replicate the look of the traditional soccer balls with grooves and a printed pattern (hence the name).
 You may find this variety in many of the local pubs and clubs.
 The balls are made of hard plastic plastered over with a smooth coat and the hardness means that the balls have very little grip.
 Not only the balls are hard to control, but as an extra nuisance, they are also extremely noisy.
 So, if you’re really serious about your foosball, all you should do is replace these balls with higher quality ones asap.

 These balls are slightly better than the above type and are made of hard plastic coated with a smooth surface.
 The material quality is a pinch better than the traditional balls, but the balls are still very hard to control and again, extremely noisy.
 So again, if you take your foosball seriously, we suggest you stay away from these balls.